rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

  * If the server malfunctions and raises an exception, should it be forwarded to the client?
  * Protecting against invalid incoming messages
-   (eg checking bounds, type) before processing.
+   (eg checking bounds) before processing.

+>
+>If you want to experiment, you may find the [rabbitmq-management plugin](/plugins.html) useful for viewing the queues.
+>

 (Full source code for [rpc_client.py](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/rpc_client.py) and [rpc_server.py](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/rpc_server.py))

 </div>